mnadeem4500/Test-Jenkins/README.md

-# Test-Jenkins with 1st time not excute at this time i dont know why
+# Test-Jenkins with 1st time excute